This dairy free bread is made without milk, without butter, is light, fluffy, perfect for sandwiches, and goes great with eggs.

 Dairy Free Bread

-This dairy free bread is light, fluffy, perfect for sandwiches, and to have with eggs.
+This dairy free bread is light, fluffy, and perfect for sandwiches or to have with eggs.

 Ingredients